Waterloo, Clarke County, Virginia

 Waterloo is an unincorporated community in Clarke County in the U.S. state of Virginia.
 Waterloo is located at the crossroads of John Mosby Highway (U.S. Route 17/U.S. Route 50) and Lord Fairfax Highway (U.S. Route 340).
+County historians attribute the name to the regular severe accidents at the intersection, where people were said to have "met their Waterloo," referring to the site of Napoleon's final defeat.